 Prune met the 8 orphan Chinese girls that inspired the artworks for the project through the non-profit organization The Children of Madaifu, which was founded in 1999 by Marcel Roux, former Vice-President of Doctors without Borders.
 She photographed the girls during her visit of their respective villages in August 2012, and uses the portraits as models for the sculptures.

 With the idea of continuity in mind, Prune works hand-in-hand with The Children of Madaifu to support the education of the 8 little girls for a minimum of 3 years thanks to the sale of the 8 original sculptures.
-In addition, each one of the little girls will be invited to the exhibition in Beijing in order to meet their terracotta double.
-The girls will also receive a 30 cm artist proof of Prune’s Mini Terracotta Daughter.
+In addition, each of the little girls will be invited to the exhibition in Beijing in order to meet their terracotta double.
+The girls will also receive a 30-cm artist proof of Prune’s Mini Terracotta Daughter.

-Thus, each collector who acquires one of the 8 unique original terracotta sculptures supports the project, as well as 3 years of the education of the little girl depicted in the Artwork.
+Thus, each collector who acquires one of the 8 unique original terracotta sculptures supports the project, as well as 3 years of the education of the little girl depicted in the artwork.